 In Ontario, the Ministry of Housing issues the Rent Increase Guidelines by the end of August every year.
 Usually, they let landlords know at what rate they can raise the rent in a given year.
 The rate is arrived at by taking into consideration the consumer price index.

-Below, we take a look at what you need to know about rent increase in Ontario in 2017 and 2018.
+Below, we take a look at what you need to know about rent increases in Ontario in 2017 and 2018.

 What’s The Rent Increase Guideline?